-Each of the sections (Reading, Writing and Language, and Math) all have multiple subscores to help students understand their scores in more depth.
+Each of the sections (Reading, Writing and Language, and Math) all have multiple subscores to help you better understand your scores.
 Each of the subscores range from 1-15.
-These scores are generally for the student’s direct use – they are rarely, if ever, used by colleges for scholarship awarding.

-The SAT also gives students two cross-test scores: Analysis in History/Social Studies and Analysis in Science.
-These scores are calculated based on questions across the sections in these subject areas and range from 10-40.
-These subscores also are more for the student’s benefit than for report data for colleges.
+The SAT also provides two cross-test scores: Analysis in History/Social Studies and Analysis in Science.
+These scores are calculated on questions across the sections in these subject areas and range from 10-40.

 What is the SAT score range?

-Only a small percentage (less than seven thousand) of students scored between 400-590.
+Only a small percentage (less than six thousand) of students scored between 400-590.

-Students can send up to four score reports to colleges for free.
-The schools to which scores are sent are typically selected when you register for the test, but more can also be added up to nine days after the test date (but still before you receive your scores).
-After that, or if you need to send more than four score reports, you can send additional ones for $12 per report.
+You can send up to four score reports to colleges for free.
+Typically, you select schools to receive scores when you register for the test, but you can also add more up to nine days after the test date (before you receive your scores).
+You can send these additional score reports for $12 each.

-Students with SAT fee waivers can send as many score reports as they need—for free.
+SAT fee waivers allow you to send as many score reports as you wish—for free.
 If you think you may be eligible for a fee waiver, work with your school counselor to submit the request.

 How do you increase your SAT score?

 The right preparation and lots of practice are two ways you can work to increase your SAT score!
-Look for SAT prep that provides strategies as you take the test—along with lots of practice!
+Look for SAT prep with effective strategies and lots of practice!
 Not all test prep is created equal, so make sure you do your research, read reviews, and look past flashy guarantees.

 OnToCollege SAT Prep is a fun, engaging video course that teaches you strategies for the test and also provides practice materials and detailed solution videos so you can constantly improve and learn from your mistakes!

-And don’t forget to take the SAT multiple times—at least twice your junior year and twice your senior year.
+And don’t forget to take the SAT multiple times—ideally twice your junior year and twice your senior year.

-Knowing more about your SAT scores can help you see opportunities to improve your score.
-With the right preparation, you can increase your score and graduate college with minimal debt!
+Understanding more about your SAT scores can help show you how you might improve your score.
+With the right preparation and strategies, you can increase your score and graduate college with minimal debt!